Avia

 I was 1 of 2 people on design system creation.
 This included setting up the font styles, color styles and the component library.

-The Final Solution; Avia
+The Final Solution - Avia

 Homescreen & Onboarding process

-At the heart of the app is the SOS Button, a feature designed for women’s immediate accessibility to emergency services.
 The design prioritizes a seamless solution to minimize friction and provide a direct line to help.

-Recognizing that solo travel can feel isolating, the Buddy System feature enables users to filter & search for companions based on travel preferences.
 Users can form meaningful connections that enhance both safety and enjoyment during their journeys.

 With Travel Handbook, a centralized repository of essential destination information, including cultural insights, activities, and safety tips,